 You may have heard of amino acids before but maybe you weren’t really sure what they are?
-How they work?
+How do they work?
 Or what they can do for you?

 If there is anything that is certain, you can’t escape amino acids.
 They are literally everywhere around you, inside and out.
 Every living thing that exists or will exist is made up of amino acids.

 One of the things that are often said about amino acids is that they are the “building blocks of life”.
-This isn’t just a saying, they really are the puzzle pieces that makes living things live.
+This isn’t just a saying, they really are the puzzle pieces that make living things live.

 This guide is meant to help people who don’t quite understand what amino acids are in an easy way without too much scientific jargon.